 - Very Satisfied / Very Happy/ Very Good

 - What do the CSAT measurements indicate?
 By human nature, respondents are usually highly passionate customers.
 They fall under the categories of extremely unhappy or extremely happy customers.
-Neutral customers are very rare but they matter on gaining a better CSAT score.
+Neutral customers are very rare, but they matter in gaining a better CSAT score.

 - Low scores – Your services are below expectations and need a course correction.
-It is always good to follow through a low score with an open-ended question comment box to provide additional information that can provide more details for course correction.
+It is always good to follow up with an open-ended question comment box to let respondents add more information.

-- Neutral – These customers feel indifferent about your services and while it is a good practice to understand why to be prepared to get no further comments.
+- Neutral – These customers feel indifferent about your services.
+It is a good practice to understand the reasons why there are not quite satisfied.

 - How long should I measure CSAT?
-Well as long as you are selling.
-CSAT over a period of time determines improvements if you are taking real action or deterioration indicating that things are not going as planned.
+Well, as long as you are selling.
+CSAT over some time determines improvements if you are taking real action or deterioration, indicating that things are not going as planned.
 Make sure this is a continuous activity for a successful business!